Updated November 14, 2025.

 Are your current job and career goals aligned?
 6 questions to help you decide

-If you aren’t sure whether your current job is your true future career, take some time to journal on these questions. (“Journal” can mean writing, sketching, thinking out loud, making a voice note… whatever is best for you.)
+If you aren’t sure whether your current job is your true future career, take some time to journal on these questions. (“Journal” can mean writing, sketching, thinking out loud, making a voice note… whatever you prefer.)

 1. “Everyone hates their job.”
 Agree or disagree?